 Involved in the Community, Judge Hunt Believes in Giving Back

 Judge Hunt is a member of the board of The Ferndale Citizens Benefit Foundation.
-In this position, Judge Hunt supports community projects, including Ferndale High School Orchestra Program, Ferndale Veterans Memorial Association, Ferndale High School Scholarship Fund, Ferndale Good Fellows, Ferndale Youth Assistance, Ferndale Rotary, and Kids Dream Field.
+In this position, Judge Keith Hunt in Madison Heights supports community projects, including Ferndale High School Orchestra Program, Ferndale Veterans Memorial Association, Ferndale High School Scholarship Fund, Ferndale Good Fellows, Ferndale Youth Assistance, Ferndale Rotary, and Kids Dream Field.

-Keith Hunt was a director of the Oakland County Mobile Meals, which has as its purpose delivering meals to elderly residents in Madison Heights and Ferndale.
+Keith Hunt was a director of the Oakland County Mobile Meals, which delivers meals to elderly residents in Madison Heights and Ferndale.
 He has worked on behalf of the Child Abuse and Neglect Council of Oakland County.
-For several years, he hosted the Hazel Park Memorial Day Parade with Clint Adkins in honor of our freedoms, veterans, armed service members, and local first Responders.
-Judge Hunt is involved annually with the Ferndale Eagles Nest Football Boosters in their selection of senior athletes as recipients of the John Bassier Scholarship.
+For several years, he hosted the Hazel Park Memorial Day Parade with Clint Adkins to honor our freedoms, veterans, armed service members, and local first Responders.
+Judge Hunt is involved annually with the Ferndale Eagles Nest Football Boosters to select senior athletes as recipients of the John Bassier Scholarship.

-Criminal Cases Presided Over by District Judges Like Judge Hunt
+Criminal Cases Presided Over by Judge Keith Hunt in Madison Heights

 District courts have jurisdiction over three types of matters:

-- Civil Infractions: Tickets which carry a fine but no jail;
+- Civil Infractions: Tickets that carry a fine but no jail;

 - Misdemeanors: Criminal cases that carry from 30 days to 1 year in jail, up to 2 years of probation, and fines or varying amounts, usually $200 to $1,000;